 Injured on the Job or Does your Injury Prevent you from Working?

 When you can’t work because of a disability, you are essentially forced into early retirement which usually is not the sort of retirement you may have envisioned.
-At Daniels Associates we can help you with your claim for Social Security Disability, which is, more or less, an early retirement.
+At Daniels Associates, we can help you with your claim for Social Security Disability, which is, more or less, an early retirement.
 Social Security Disability (SSD) insurance pays monthly cash benefits to people who have already paid enough FICA taxes to qualify, and are now unable to work for a year or more because of a disabling condition.

 I am disabled, but I have never worked.
 Do I Qualify for Supplemental Security Income?

 If you haven’t paid enough FICA taxes to qualify for SSD benefits, we may be able to help you with a claim for Supplemental Security Income.
-The amount of SSI you will receive is based upon household assets and income.
+The amount of SSI you will receive is based on household assets and income.